Entry conditions & Visas

 You must come to France with this document.
 The Hosting Agreement is the only official document which will prove your status as a scientist-researcher in France and authorize you to exercise higher education and/or research activities there.

 Your family: As soon as you have a Hosting Agreement (subject to sufficient income and accident-sickness-repatriation cover), your spouse and your children can automatically obtain a visa to accompany you to France.

 Please note: It is recommended to submit all visa applications at the same time to benefit from the status of "spouse and researcher family".

-Please note: The "scientist - researcher" visa does not apply to people traveling to France for meetings, conferences or symposia.
+Please note: The "scientist - researcher" visa does not apply to people travelling to France for meetings, conferences or symposia.

 This visa concerns the scientist and her/his family who are planning a stay longer than 90 days in France.

 Whatever your nationality (including if it exempts you from short-stay visa) you must ask, as soon as possible, at your host establishment in France for a "Hosting Agreement for a foreign researcher".
 You must present the original of this document to the French Consulate in the country where you reside in order to obtain a long-stay visa with the mention "Passeport Talent -chercheur".